Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true. Source: Adina Rochkind

 Read More »Multiplying Two Fractions to Get a Mixed Number

-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Joseph Nguyen

 Read More »Multiplying Fractions to Make a Whole Number